slint-ui/slint/docs/language/src/concepts/intro.md

 Slint comes with a easy to learn and use language to describe user interfaces with.
 We designed this language to be readable to both humans and machines.
-Slant can thus have excellent tooling on one side, while also enabling designers and developers to see exactly what happens by reading the code the machine uses to provide the user interfaces with.
+Slint can thus have excellent tooling on one side, while also enabling designers and developers to see exactly what happens by reading the code the machine uses to provide the user interfaces with.